Disabled people have long struggled to find work. Here are fourteen reasons why blogging might be the right choice for them.

-Now that I’ve been blogging for two years, here are fourteen of the reasons that blogging makes sense for me, as a disabled person.
+Now that I’ve been blogging for two years, here are fourteen of the reasons why I think blogging makes sense for disabled people.

-1. It allows us to share our journey
+1. Blogging allows disabled people to share our journey

 2. It allows us to use our skills

 Every person on this planet as a skill and nobody is without them.
 I’ve seen dyslexic people with fantastic singing voices and paraplegic people create art using only a paintbrush in their mouths.
-For many disabled people, writing becomes a skill that we hone through sharing our journey, a skill that can extremely useful when it comes to starting a blog.
+For many disabled people, writing becomes a skill that we hone through sharing our journey, a skill that can extremely useful when it comes to blogging.

-3. We feel like part of a community
+3. It allows disabled people to feel like part of the wider blogging community

 Dear readers, let me be completely honest with you.
-Never have I felt more welcomed, more accepted and more part of any community than I have felt when I joined WordPress, and that is a feeling that so many disabled people struggle with.
+Never have I felt more welcomed, more accepted and more part of any community than I have felt when I started blogging..
 When I was younger, I was frequently forced to attend social clubs with people who I had nothing in common with, and so I was always the weird, disabled kid who couldn’t kick a football.
 Now, because of WordPress, I am a disabled housewife with a dog and a blog, but also a member of this community.
 I belong with the other housewives, who also run housewife blogs.

 4. Blogging can become a career